IBM/watsonx-data-lab/docs/wxd-intro-accesscontrol.md

 ![Browser](wxd-images/wxd-intro-add-access.png)

-!!! error "If you do not see the watsonx userid, or the dropdown is blank, refresh the browser screen"
+!!! error "If you do not see the watsonx userid, or the dropdown is blank, issue the following command in a terminal window.
+Once the user is added, refresh the browser window and then click on the Add Access button again."
+    ```
+    sudo /root/ibm-lh-dev/bin/user-mgmt add-user watsonx User watsonx.data
+    ```

 The role button has been selected in the dialog to show the role options of Admin, Manager, or User.
 An Admin user can grant any role to a user, while a Manager can only grant User privileges.